How many emails do you send per day? Have a quick guess, without scanning down the page.

 On average, we send 40 emails on a daily basis.
 And an average of 121 emails drop into our work inboxes (get more stats here).
 That’s not even considering our personal accounts.
 The offers, newsletters, order confirmations, updates from friends.
 This all adds up to a staggering 300 billion emails sent every day.
 128.8 billion of which are business emails.

-And these statistics were gathered pre-COVID-19, before remote working became a normality for most employees.
+And these statistics were gathered pre-COVID-19 before remote working became normality for most employees.
 We’ve lost our casual conversations by the water cooler.
 Wandering over to a colleague’s desk to quickly check something.
-Face to face meetings.
+Face-to-face meetings.
 Email has replaced many of these interactions, likely pushing the number of work emails even higher.